Coursework Programmes : Frequently Asked Questions

 Q: What is the difference between being a part-time and full-time students?

-A: Apart from the school fees and the minimum and maximum candidature, generally, the maximum number of modules that students may register per semester is 6 (full-time) or 3 (part-time).
+A: Apart from the school fees and the minimum and maximum candidature, generally, the main difference is in the maximum number of modules that students may register per semester.
+Most full-time students may register up to 6 modules per semester and part-time students may register up to 3 modules per semester.
 However, some programmes may have different restrictions.
 Please check with the respective departments or their websites for details.

 Q: Can I switch from full-time to part-time (vice versa) during the course of studies?